 Is a Major Stock Market Correction Still Ahead?

-The equity markets have enjoyed a strong bull run for the last 8 weeks.
+The equity markets have enjoyed a strong bull run for years now.
 And there’s lots of money in the system to support higher prices.
 But there’s significant dangers to watch for too.

-Just as earthquakes and volcanic eruptions send out minor tremors before a big event, we have to wonder if last weeks sudden drop of 1800 points on the Dow Jones was a warning of something bigger coming.
+Just as earthquakes and volcanic eruptions send out minor tremors before a big event, we have to wonder if the lst sudden drop of 1800 points on the Dow Jones was an early tremor of what might happen after the stimulus and post Covid 19 euphoria.

 How would a drop of 4000 points in one day go over sometime in September?
 How about a 2nd wave cooling of 10,000 points?
 A cooling trend might be hard to stop as the Covid 19 nightmare awaits us in the fall.